qadeerpatankar/FINE-DINE/README.md

 # Restaurant Website Template (Anita's Kitchen)

 #### A landing page template for a restaurant, Anita's Kitchen.
 It employs the use of HTML, CSS and Javascript to build it.
-14-08-2017

-#### By **Mary Ng'ang'a**

 ## Description
-The website, a landing page for Anita's Kitchen's is divided into the following sections:
+The website, a landing page for FINE DINE is divided into the following sections:

 * A header section with the logo, slogan and a modal.
 * A meal type section.